5 Reasons Why Dividend Investing Beats Capital Gains Investing

 The month before you retire, the market tanks.
 Your portfolio loses 30% and stays there.
 You withdraw $100,000 for the year.

-You have $2,500,000 * 0.7 - $100,000 = $1,65mn left.
+You have $2,500,000 * 0.7 - $100,000 = $1.65mn left.

 The next year the stock market recovers somewhat, and your portfolio goes up 27%.
 You then withdraw $100,000.

-You have $1,650,000 * 1.27 - $100,000 = $1,99mn left.
+You have $1,650,000 * 1.27 - $100,000 = $1.99mn left.

 The third year your portfolio goes up 27%, then you withdraw $100,000.